skatejs/skatejs/README.md

 - Functional rendering pipeline backed by Google's [Incremental DOM](https://github.com/google/incremental-dom).
 - Inherently cross-framework compatible.
 For example, it works seamlessly with - and complements - React and other frameworks.
-- Skate itself is only 4k min+gz.
+- Skate itself is only 4k min+gz (11k minfied, 28k unminified).
 - It's very fast.
 - It works with multiple versions of itself on the page, if need be.